 Bacon: the Van Gogh Sequence

-Produced by the Francis Bacon MB Art Foundation
+Produced by the Francis Bacon MB Art Foundation in 2020

 Directed by Alain Amiel